When you spend time with others it shows to them that they matter.

 Give extra ARE to frontline employees

 Pay particular attention to your frontline employees.
-They often get overlooked when leaders dole out recognition and the are most likely to get heat from the customer.
-Employees that don’t feel cared for are not committed one.
+They often get overlooked when leaders dole out recognition and are most likely to get heat from the customer.
+Employees that don’t feel cared for are not committed.
 They may give only 50% effort instead of 100%, or worse, they get revenge by gossiping, quitting abruptly, suing the company, or even stealing.

 Make sure to treat frontline employees as respectfully as you treat higher positions, if not more so, even when you have to disciple or fire them.
 You can be tough, but your frontline employees should always know that you’re on their side and that you appreciate what they bring to your organization.

 Make ARE a natural part of your routine